 Mirissa is one of the most popular places to visit in Sri Lanka.
-If you want to party this is the place to be.
+If you want to party, this is the place to be.
 The beachfront is full of lively beach bars and restaurants.
-Mirissa is also the best spot to go whale watching on the South Coast.
-The whales are usually there from October – March.

-During the day Mirissa Beach is a good place to work on your tan or hit the waves.
-Bonus, it’s home to one of the most Instagramable spots in Sri Lanka.
+During the day, Mirissa Beach is a good place to work on your tan or hit the waves.
+Plus, it’s home to one of the most Instagramable spots in Sri Lanka.

-If you have two weeks in Sri Lanka, it’s possible to include both the beaches on the South Coast and then up to the beautiful mountainous area of Ella and Kandy.
+If you have 2 weeks in Sri Lanka, it’s possible to include both the beaches on the South Coast and then up to the beautiful mountainous area of Ella and Kandy.